Canadian import documents required for customs clearance

 Cargo Control Document (CCD)

-Issued by the carrier, this document includes a Cargo Control Number (CCN), which CBSA uses to track shipments until they are released.
+Issued by the carrier, this document includes a Cargo Control Number (CCN), which the CBSA uses to track shipments until they are released.

 Transportation and shipping documents

 Carriers issue a separate set of documents that move with the shipment.
-These don’t replace customs forms, but they serve as proof of carriage and give everyone in the supply chain, CBSA included, a way to verify what’s in transit.
+These don’t replace customs forms, but they serve as proof of carriage and give everyone in the supply chain, the CBSA included, a way to verify what’s in transit.

 Bill of lading or Air waybill